Acne: Causes, Types & Why Antibiotics Are Failing — The 2026 Clinical Guide

 The Dermotricology Protocol for Cystic Acne

-The Kapyderm plant-based acne treatment approach operates on two parallel tracks: an in-center professional protocol administered by a certified Technician of Dermotricology over 5 structured months, and a daily home protocol that reinforces and extends the in-center results between sessions.
-Both tracks target all four acne drivers simultaneously — the in-center track with professional-grade devices, and the home track with a pharmaceutical-grade botanical home care system.
+The Kapyderm plant-based approach operates on two parallel tracks: an in-center professional protocol administered by a certified Technician of Dermotricology over 5 structured months, and a daily home protocol that reinforces the in-center work between sessions.

 In-Center Protocol — 5-Month Progressive System

-The 5-month structure reflects a deliberate clinical strategy: first control the infection and inflammation, then stabilize the skin, finally repair and regenerate to minimize cystic acne's scarring sequelae.
+The 5-month structure reflects a deliberate strategy: first calm the inflammation, then stabilize the skin, then support repair.
 Each month builds on the last — devices and actives are added progressively as the skin responds and tolerates intensification.

-- Organic Turba — deep scalp and skin decongestion; prepares the skin surface for active penetration
+- Organic Turba — deep decongestion; prepares the skin surface for active penetration

 - Ampoule N — concentrated normalizing active applied post-Turba removal

-- Fungi-Activ — targeted antibacterial and antifungal botanical complex applied directly to active lesions
+- Fungi-Activ — botanical complex applied directly to affected areas

 - Seborregulator Tonic — sebum regulation applied across all affected zones

-- Mask with LED Special K + Revital + Balsamic Collagen Emulsion — finishing therapeutic mask combining LED phototherapy with intensive regenerating actives
+- Finishing mask with LED + Balsamic Collagen Emulsion — LED phototherapy with a regenerating finishing mask

 All Month 1–2 protocol steps are maintained.
 One addition: